 Collecting and filing these certificates can be a burdensome administrative chore, especially given the conflicting requirements of individual states.
 This is one of the most error-prone aspects of the sales tax management process that can leave a company open to considerable risk vulnerable to an audit due to expired or invalid certificates.
 In fact, disallowed exempt sales are a leading cause of audit fines, penalties, and interest.

 Tennessee: In Tennessee, many agriculture-related purchases are eligible for an exemption from sales tax.
 As a result, many agricultural businesses have agricultural sales or use tax exemption certificates.
 Yet these exemption certificates do not give businesses a blanket exemption from all sales and use tax.
 Recently, the Tennessee Department of Revenue sent a letter to holders of agricultural sales or use tax exemption certificates, reminding them of that.

-Any sales tax compliance action plan for 2015 should include looking for more efficient, accurate, and cost-effective ways to manage the challenging sales tax environment.
-Companies striving to accurately collect, file, and report sales and use taxes face an uphill battle in 2015.
+Any sales tax compliance action plan should include looking for more efficient, accurate, and cost-effective ways to manage the challenging sales tax environment.
+Companies striving to accurately collect, file, and report sales and use taxes face an uphill battle.
 Avoid practices that put you at risk for audit, such as using out-of-date rates and rules, failing to recognize new rules that create remote seller nexus, or using error-prone manual processes to manage unwieldy sales and use tax laws and rates.